royungar/DataWarehouse_Waste_Management_Project/README.md

-# Solid Waste Management Data Warehouse Project – IBM Data Engineering Professional Certificate
+# Data Warehouse – Solid Waste Management Project – IBM Data Engineering Professional Certificate

 ## Overview

 This project demonstrates the design and implementation of a data warehouse for a Brazilian solid waste management company.
+This warehouse supports waste collection performance analysis across time, geography, and vehicle dimensions.
+The project models operational waste collection data using a star schema in PostgreSQL, enabling analytical queries across time, location, and vehicle dimensions.
 It was completed as the final project for **Course 9 – Data Warehouse Fundamentals** in the [IBM Data Engineering Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-engineer).
-The project models operational waste collection data using a star schema in PostgreSQL, enabling analytical queries across time, location, and vehicle dimensions.

 ---